GeertBosch/chessfun/README.md

 ## Introduction
 When computers and chess cross paths, and especially when dabbling in chess programming, one common need is printing a chess position to the screen.
-A common and compact format is the Forsyth–Edwards Notation (FEN).
-This lists all chess pieces using `KQRBNP` for white pieces, and `kqrbnp` for the black ones, a single digit between `1` and `8` to represent that number of empty squares, and slashes `/` to separate rows.
+The most used and compact format is the [Forsyth–Edwards Notation](https://en.wikipedia.org/wiki/Forsyth–Edwards_Notation) (FEN).
+This format lists all chess pieces using `KQRBNP` for white pieces, and `kqrbnp` for the black ones, a single digit between `1` and `8` to represent that number of empty squares, and slashes `/` to separate rows.
 So, the starting position is `rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR`.
 Other fields indicate the active player, en passant